-Our engagement professionals are generally on permanent/ long-term contracts rather than brought in as a temporary resource for the voting season.
-Each engagement professional who joins the team goes through a training and onboarding process which involves shadowing more experienced colleagues to ensure sufficient understanding of the voting policies in the markets involved.
+As previously noted, our engagement professionals are generally on permanent/long-term contracts rather than brought in as a temporary resource for the voting season.
+Each engagement professional who joins the team goes through a training and onboarding process which involves formal training sessions and educational modules, as well as shadowing more experienced colleagues to ensure sufficient understanding of the voting policies in the markets involved.
 Senior engagement professionals dedicate a significant portion of their time to handle escalated votes and discuss market developments.